 Recipe by I’m Bored Let’s Go

-“This Chocolate Peanut Butter Banana Ice Cream really should be called a frozen dessert, not ice cream.
+“This Chocolate Peanut Butter Banana Ice Cream should be called a frozen dessert, not ice cream.
 There’s not a drop of cream to be found in it.
-It’s just loaded with bananas, peanut butter and cocoa powder.
+It’s just loaded with bananas, peanut butter, and cocoa powder.
 That’s it, just three ingredients!
-And for those of you without ice cream makers, no worries, you won’t need one today.”
+And for those without ice cream makers, no worries, you won’t need one today.”

 Deep Fried Banana Bites